The Most Epic Fail In Wheel Of Fortune History?

-A Wheel Of Fortune contestant crashed and burned so spectacularly on Tuesday’s show that his appearance has gone viral.
+A Wheel Of Fortune contestant crashed and burned so spectacularly on the show that his appearance went viral and made Wheel of Fortune history.

 With just one letter on the board to be revealed, the contestant failed to guess that the answer to the puzzle A STREETCAR NA_ED DESIRE was Tennessee Williams’ Pulitzer prize-winning play.